Bulk Coltsfoot Leaf Cut & Sifted, Wild Crafted

 Coltsfoot is a low-growing perennial herb in the aster family.
 It is sometimes mistaken for dandelion, which is related and similar in general appearance but has different characteristics.
 Coltsfoot is unique, however, in that it is the only species in the Tussilago genus.

 The herb gets its common name from the shape of its leaves, which don’t emerge until the sunny yellow flowers have come and gone.
 Coltsfoot is also known by a variety of similar names, such as foal's foot, bull's foot and ass's foot.
-Its botanical name, however, comes from the Latin tussis and ago, which respectively mean “cough” and “depart” and references its historical use centuries ago.
+Coltsfoot has been referenced in written records of Asian and European herbal traditions for more than 2,000 years.
+Historical texts from China, India, Greece, and Rome describe a variety of traditional preparations made from the leaves and flowers of the plant.

-Today, coltsfoot flower and leaf are used topically to take advantage of its antibacterial and anti-inflammatory compounds.
-Other constituents in the herb, however, namely the pyrrolizidine alkaloids senecionine and senkirkine, make this herb unsuitable for internal use.
+Today, coltsfoot flower and leaf are used topically to take advantage of its compounds.
+Other natural constituents in the herb, however, make this herb unsuitable for internal use.

 uses

 Coltsfoot leaf is traditionally prepared as food or taken as tea or syrup.
-Due to the high mucilage content in the plant, the leaf also has topical applications to address minor skin irritations.
+Due to the high mucilage content in the plant, the leaf also has topical applications for skin use.

 habitat/range